viniciusrplima/jc/README.md

 ant
 ```

-Use the command bellow to run the compiler with the code in sample file.
+Use the command bellow to run the interpreter with the code in sample file.

 ```bash
 bash run.sh sample.jc